 In this blog post, we’ll briefly touch on and explore the power of genograms in social work.

-- How to Create a Genogram in Social Work Practice
+What is a Genogram in Social Work

 Genograms go beyond simple family trees or lineage charts to capture the complex web of relationships, interactions, and patterns that shape a family’s story.
 At its core, genograms not only show the biological connections between family members, but also the emotional and behavioral patterns that exist within the family.
 By using symbols and shapes, genograms help social workers understand the complex relationships and dynamics within a family.